 Mixed with Fever Tree light (50/50) and there’s something off about it.
 I can’t put my finger on it.
 I think perhaps the flavour is too intense for me, I’m not usually one for gins that don’t taste of juniper.
 However, a splash more tonic helps to bring it down to a more palatable level.
 It’s certainly tart and sour, leaving your mouth very dry – the taste is intense as it moves through your mouth then fades just as quickly as it started.
 Personally, I prefer this as a longer drink but want to try it in a few cocktails to bring that juicy citrus hit to the party.

-You can get a 70cl bottle of the gin from their website for £33 (at the time of writing).
+You can get a 70cl bottle of the gin from Spirits Kiosk [Ad] for £32.45 (at the time of writing).
 If you’re looking for a sugary sweet pink gin then this isn’t for you, in fact when you add tonic the colour all but disappears.
 If you love your sharp flavours, this might be more up your alley.
 You can find them on Facebook, Twitter and Instagram.